-We all seem to love chips, but many people are becoming more and more aware that chips may not be the best thing for our health.
+Easy kale chips recipes are what you need in your busy lives when you want a lower carb gluten free chip.
+We all seem to love chips, but many people are becoming more and more aware that fried chips may not be the best thing for their health.

-One of the easiest alternatives to a bag of chips is to learn how to make a kale chips recipe.
+One of the easiest alternatives to a bag of chips is to learn how to make easy kale chips recipes.
 It's a tasty way to eat kale, but in a more enjoyable and "familiar" way.

 You could always just go out and buy some kale chips as they are in every grocery store these days.
-However, if you are as picky as me - you'll want to make them yourself to ensure the best quality kale chips.
+However, if you are as picky as me, you'll want to make them yourself to ensure the best quality ingredients.

-Then bake kale chips (on a cookie tray) at 175 to 200 degrees F for 30 minutes or until crispy.
+Gently tear kale leaves into smaller pieces.
+Massage your favorite fat onto kale leaves and the fresh herbs.
+Then massage in the seasonings.
+Bake kale chips (on a cookie tray) at 175 to 200 degrees F for 30 minutes or until crispy.

-You can bake your kale chips at the lowest setting of your oven with the door cracked to preserve as much nutrients as possible.
+You should bake your kale chips at the lowest setting of your oven with the door cracked open to preserve as much nutrients as possible.

 You will need a dehydrator in order to make raw kale chips unless you happen to have an oven that goes to a lower temperature.
 Most ovens only go down to 170 degrees F - which denatures all enzymes.